 Barnard Mandarin Magnet Elementary offers students the unique opportunity to learn the Mandarin Chinese language, the fastest growing language in the world.
 Barnard is located in the Pacific Beach area, and is part of the Mission Bay Cluster of San Diego Unified School District.
-Our students in transitional kindergarten through grade 5 come to us from all over San Diego County and the states, as well as from families who have lived in the neighborhood for generations.
+Our students in transitional kindergarten through grade 5 come to us from all over San Diego County.